runtimeverification/michelson-semantics/README.md

 [unit-test.md](./unit-test.md) and [unit-test-syntax.md](./unit-test-syntax.md) extend the semantics and syntax of the Michelson language to include unit testing facilities, such as the ability to specify an initial and final stack, and to check that the final stack matches the expected result.

-`time.cpp` and `hex.cpp` implement backend hooks to perform timestamp translation (i.e. from an ISO-8601 human readable timestamp to a unix timestamp) and print binary blobs as hexadecimal strings.
+`time.cpp` and `hex.cpp` implement backend hooks to perform timestamp translation (i.e. from an ISO-8601 human readable timestamp to a Unix timestamp) and print binary blobs as hexadecimal strings.
 They are used by the K semantics internally.

 ### Michelson Tests